rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 - Refactored Direction turnLeft & turnRight methods to accept a rover param: that makes things a lot easier although seem to be a lot of promiscuity between Direction and Rover (i.e. Rover needs to expose getter & setter for Direction)

+- Positive point: avoided the Direction to need to know about the Rover at instantiation time: no Rover passed to the Direction constructor